MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 >
 > For technical support, see the [Support options and community resources](../information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

+## Version 1.54.59.0

+**Released**: 12/02/2020

+This version includes fixes only.

+**Fixes**:

+- Issue where files protected by IQP displayed **recover** and/or **save as** options after protection was removed, are resolved.

+- Numerous product feature tooltip texts were improved for clarity and ease of understanding.

+- Issues surrounding client stability when working with protected PDF files is resolved.

+- Protection labels are now removed as expected if the label is deleted on the email during the email creation process.

 ## Version 1.54.33.0

 **Released**: 10/23/2019

+Supported through 08/12/2020

 This version includes the MSIPC version 1.0.4008.0813 of the RMS client.